fallen-icarus/cardano-aftermarket/Benchmarks.md

 Max: 31 Bids
 Bottleneck: Memory

-## Updating Bid UTxOs
+## Updating SpotBid UTxOs

-#### Each Bid UTxO uses three assets for the bid.
+#### Each SpotBid UTxO uses three assets for the bid.
 No beacons need to be changed.
 | Bids Updated | Tx Fee | Req.
 Collateral |
 |:--:|:--:|:--:|
 | 1 | 0.290902 ADA | 0.436353 ADA |